 John is also Convener of the Society's Technology Law and Practice Committee.

-He is the former convener of both the Nominations Committee and the Finance Committee and sits on the Appeals and Reviews Sub-Committee.
+John is Chair of the Board and sits on the Appeals and Reviews Subcommittee.
+He is the former convener of both the Nominations committee and the Finance Committee and is the former Treasurer.

 Chief Executive, Law Society of Scotland

 Since joining the Society in January 2009 as Chief Executive, Lorna has led the staff team in delivering a program of modernisation.
 That program continues with a bolder, more ambitious five year strategy for 2015-2020.
 Lorna’s role is to drive the implementation of this strategy which aims to lead legal excellence in Scotland and beyond enabling the Law Society to be a world-class professional body.
 Lorna is a chartered accountant by profession, and a graduate of Aberdeen University.